 “I met people who were introduced to me in Totsugawa Village (Nara Prefecture), and then was introduced to Beppu.”

 He was travelling around Japan as if he were drifted along by people’s introductions.

 What an interesting way to travel!

-He told me that going along with what they say to visit regions has been an amazing experience.
+He told me that going along with where others say to visit and it has been an amazing experience.

 Sabou Takasaki is a hot spring groups can enter by visiting the café.
-He said, “The image of Japanese hot springs is the division of men and women so a system where families, friends and couples can go in together, like at Takasaki Onsen, after dropping by the café surprised me.”
+Shiv said, “The image of Japanese hot springs is the division of men and women so a system where families, friends and couples can go in together, like at Takasaki Onsen, after dropping by the café surprised me.”
 Additionally, Takasaki Onsen had become a “Zabon” (pomelo) hot spring.
-The Zabon hot spring is a custom in Beppu where, when winter comes around, pomelos are set afloat at some hot springs and you can enjoy its scent.
+The Zabon hot spring is a custom in Beppu, in which when winter comes around, pomelos are set afloat at some hot springs and you can enjoy their scent.

-In the past, it’s said the hot springs in Beppu had pomelos in them but, because they’re a specialty product in Beppu, people started eating them while they bathed.
-As a result, the number of facilities whose spring’s outlets were clogged by the pomelo peels increased, and now not many hot springs float pomelos.
+It is said that in the past, the hot springs in Beppu had pomelos in them, but because they’re a specialty product in Beppu, people started eating them while they bathed.
+As a result, the number of facilities whose springs` outlets were clogged by the pomelo peels increased, and now not many hot springs float pomelos.

 Shiv expressed how lucky he was to be able to soak in this precious Zabon hot spring.